gbmhunter/blog/content/electronics/components/connectors/headers/index.md

 ## Using Headers For Board-to-Board Connections

-They are also a great, cheap way of connecting two or more PCB's together, as shown in the following image.
+They are also a great, cheap way of connecting two or more PCBs together, as shown in the following image.
 A disadvantage is that this method is not as mechanically strong as some more expensive custom board-to-board connection methods.

-{{< img src="2-54mm-smd-right-angle-header-plug-and-jack-mosaic.jpg" width="1200px" caption="Header plugs and jacks (male and female parts) are a good way of connecting PCB's together."  >}}
+{{< img src="2-54mm-smd-right-angle-header-plug-and-jack-mosaic.jpg" width="1200px" caption="Header plugs and jacks (male and female parts) are a good way of connecting PCBs together."  >}}

 ## Part Links